Engine Sentai Go-onger vs. Gekiranger: Plot

-Although he was unable to endure Jyan's teachings, Go-on Red runs to Hiroto and Miu's aid as he battles Nunchaku Banki and gets Speedor back with his newly acquired Engine Ken.
+Although he was unable to endure Jan's teachings, Go-on Red runs to Hiroto and Miu's aid as he battles Nunchaku Banki and gets Speedor back with his newly acquired Engine Ken.
 After mastering their own Engine Ken style, the other Go-ongers arrive to support Go-on Red and Geki Red while getting back their Engine Souls.
 After scrapping Nunchaku Banki, the Pollution Ministers retreat to have Meka fend for himself.
 However, Long breaks from his seal, discarding his robot vessel with intent to get his revenge to be completely free.
-However, the Go-on Wings arrive with the resurrected Rio and Mere to turn the tables as Long converts Nunchaku Banki into a new form for him in inhabit, Long Banki.
-While the reds and Rio battle Long Banki, Mere and the Go-on Wings deal with Meka before the teams use a Super-Super Special combo on them.
+However, the Go-on Wings arrive with the resurrected Rio and Mele to turn the tables as Long converts Nunchaku Banki into a new form for him in inhabit, Long Banki.
+While the reds and Rio battle Long Banki, Mele and the Go-on Wings deal with Meka before the teams use a Super-Super Special combo on them.
 Although Meka is destroyed, Long Banki enlarges with EngineOh G9 and GekiRinTohja Wolf fighting him; Bae would return all the way from India to give commentary.
 Although the teams are initially overpowered by the immortal, EngineOh G12 and SaiDaiGekiRinTohja are formed and manage to destroy Long Banki with Long resealed.
-After giving the Dōkokugan back to Jyan, Rio and Mere depart for purgatory, with Rio telling Jyan he hasn't forgotten his promise.
+After giving the Dōkokugan back to Jan, Rio and Mele depart for purgatory, with Rio telling Jan he hasn't forgotten his promise.
 The movie ends with both teams throwing a birthday party for Natsume later that night.